 - Shape dough into a ball (use lightly wet fingers if dough is sticky) and transfer to the prepared pan.
 Use a sharp knife to make an "X" on top of the the ball.

-- Bake until set, about 1 hour to 1 hour 10 minutes.
+- Bake until set, about 50-60 minutes for all purpose flour, 1 hour to 1 hour 10 minutes for gluten-free flour.
 Insert a knife or toothpick in the middle to make sure it's set.
 To prevent the bread from becoming overly brown, loosely tent foil over top for the last 10-15 minutes baking time.
 Baking times can be longer, depend on the size of pan you bake it in and if using gluten-free flour, which takes longer.

 - Pour 1 tablespoon vinegar or lemon juice in a measuring cup.